10 actions for operations performance.

 10 Action Areas For Operations Performance Management

-- Review the current mix of metrics used in operations management and decide on a key top 8 metrics to form your KPI's. - Which metrics relate to behaviors that effect the corporate vision at the highest value?
+Review the current mix of metrics used in operations management and decide on a key top 8 metrics to form your KPI's. - Which metrics relate to behaviors that affect the corporate vision at the highest value?